apelegri/wechat-mini-program-wiki/README.md

 })
 ```

 **app.json** is the global configuration of the overall mini-program.
-You can configure, MP (mini-program) page’s path, MP window, set the network timeout and debug configuration.
+You can configure, MP (mini-program) page’s path, the MP window style, set the network timeout and debug configuration.

 **`Code snippet of the "app.json" file.`**